 I was super hungry, so we went to go eat at a place next to the butchers called Box 32.
 It’s a taverna-style restaurant that has been around since 1984.
 It’s also the most popular place in the market.
 There, they sell beer, seafood, and pastries.
 Each place here is a box with a number.
 Box 18 was right next to us.

 In the back, the bartender poured me some house honey cachaça.
 It was sweet, smoky, and strong.
 The clarity was amazing!
-Then, I tried their Saint Bier, which is a super strong Belgian beer from Santa Catarina state.
+Then, I tried their Saint Bier, which is a super strong Belgian beer from Santa Catarina state ( Also known as Ilha da Magia or The Island of Magic ).
 It was like a Belgian ale mixed with Weiss.
 I loved it!

 Then, I tried a berbigão pastelito.
 It’s basically a fried shellfish pie!
 The shellfish inside were a little tough but juicy, and the pastry itself had a nice, crispy crust.